Tom-Tee/mad-events/README.md

 ## Setup

-Clone the GitHub repository and change directory into `Delegate Connect`:
+Clone the GitHub repository and change directory into `Mad Events`:
 ```
 git clone ..
 ```

-You will first need to have the latest version of Ruby installed on your computer.
+This application was built with Ruby 2.6.6

 You can check your Ruby version with:
 ```
 ruby -v